CorpoNation: The Sorting Process

 • “It's fun and tedious in the best way.”

-The atmosphere of the game is highly praised, with users noting its immersive mood and aesthetic that effectively reflect real-world corporate undertones.
-Despite some bugs, the overall ambiance contributes significantly to the game's appeal, making it a standout feature that enhances replayability.
+The atmosphere of the game is highly praised, with many players noting its top-notch mood and aesthetic that effectively reflect real-world corporate undertones.
+Despite some bugs that can disrupt gameplay, the immersive environment is considered a standout feature that enhances the overall experience.

 • “Really enjoyed this game despite some bugs that made me have to start a day over a few times.
 If they can get those worked out, this would be an amazing game that I would like to replay in the future.
 The mood and atmosphere were top-notch, as well as the undertones of how companies really are in the real world.”

-The music in the game is highly praised, with players noting that it perfectly complements the overall experience and enhances the graphics, creating an immersive atmosphere.
+The music in the game is highly praised, with players noting that it perfectly complements the overall experience and enhances the graphics.
+The soundtrack is described as enjoyable and fitting, contributing positively to the game's atmosphere.

 • “Even the music just feels right for this game.”